damianhakert/damianhakert.github.io/source/posts/2016-09-23-gitlab-marketing-strategy.html.md

 if it makes sense for the rest of the community to make a requested update to the product, do it.

+### Product Launch

+For every new feature or new product, we need to coordinate the entire team in order to have a successful launch.
+It's crucial having an efficient communication between every team involved: developers, product, executives, and marketing.
+We use [Conversational Development](/2016/09/13/gitlab-master-plan/#convdev) to achieve the results we need.
+Our communication happens mostly within GitLab.com, with issues and merge requests not only for the product itself, but for posts, webpages, media assets, documentation, and a lot more.
+We track the whole process cohesively and consistently across our own platform.

+Recently, we launched the [GitLab Issue Board](/2016/08/22/announcing-the-gitlab-issue-board/), [Cycle Analytics](/2016/09/21/cycle-analytics-feature-highlight/), and we revealed the [GitLab Master Plan](/2016/09/13/gitlab-master-plan/).
+We were thrilled by the involvement of our community, with tons of tweets, messages, emails, comments on posts, the explosive chat on YouTube, and the questions and comments posted on [Hacker News](https://news.ycombinator.com/item?id=12487112).
+We raised the roof!
+All this success was the result of teamwork and much effort to not only have everything in place, on time, but also, to make sure the information spread was accurate and available throughout all the different channels we use to market.

 ## Read More

 This content was originally posted on our [Marketing Handbook](/handbook/marketing/).